 Your participation in active research projects is essential to better understand Parkinson’s disease, and for future development of innovative therapies.

 Your participation will advance knowledge about Parkinson’s and lead to improved treatments.
-You and future generations of patients can benefit and this is only possible with your help.
+You and future generations can benefit and this is only possible with your help.

 More than 100,000 Canadians live with Parkinson’s disease and related disorders.
 Currently, there are no definitive tests to diagnose Parkinson’s disease, and treatment addresses mainly the motor symptoms and not the non-motor-symptoms, which can have huge impacts on quality of life.
 This network will harness efforts from researchers and clinicians across Canada in order to promote multidisciplinary collaborations, and enable large-scale projects not possible at a single centre.
 We are creating an unprecedented registry and database in Canada focused on Parkinson’s research.
 C-OPN will drive more efficient research and accelerate our understanding of the complexity of the disease.
 This knowledge will lead to novel treatments for Parkinson’s.

 “The Parkinson’s research registry is important and should be recognized.
 It not only records data, but also gives out information that can guide future research.
 I enjoy working with the researchers and being part of a larger community of volunteer participants.
 I want to pay back prior study participants, who helped research that I benefit from and now I can pay it forward to future generations.
 This is your chance to be part of the future knowledge of Parkinson’s disease.”

 – Eldean Kathol, 84, diagnosed 30 years ago

 Linda Bérard with her partner and caregiver Yves Lafortune